• Skip to primary navigation

 How Does It Work?

-Beginning February 18 (Ash Wednesday), we encourage individuals, households, small groups, whole congregations, or any gathered body, to write their short prayers (at least 27 words) on paper links, and create paper chains in groups of 25, 50, or 100 links.
-We will collect these chains through Friday, March 20.
-Once the chains are collected, our tentative plan is to assemble them the week of March 23, and then display the collective chain on Friday, April 3 (Good Friday).
+Beginning February 18 (Ash Wednesday), we encourage individuals, households, small groups, whole congregations, or any gathered body, to write their short prayers on paper links, and create paper chains in groups of 25, 50, or 100 links.
+We will collect these chains through Sunday, April 26.
+To date (April 19), we have collected more than 2,700 prayers, and we hope to display more than 3,000 total prayers.

 Is This a Fundraiser?